ggurkan/Radio-Forced-Photometry/README.md

 # Radio-Forced-Photometry

-Forced photometry on a radio intensity image (should work on other images at other wavelengths).
+Forced photometry on a radio intensity image (should work on images at other wavelengths).

 It measures flux densities of sources in units of the intensity map
  - using a given aperture (in arcseconds)